 How Can I File a Hernia Mesh Lawsuit?

 We are now accepting cases on behalf of those who were injured due to failed hernia mesh.
 If you believe you have experienced complications due to a defective mesh device, call the product liability attorneys at The Ruth Law Team.
-We have 35 years of experience helping those who have been injured through no fault of their own, including by products that are unsafe.
+We have 40 years of experience helping those who have been injured through no fault of their own, including by-products that are unsafe.
 As always, your call is free, and there are no fees or costs to you unless we win your case.
+We can help you Get Justice.